habara-k/egt-on-efg/README.md

 ## Benchmark

 - the number of iterations: 100'000
-- the error is the minimum, not the last one
+- the error is the last one, not the minimum

 | Method                  | KuhnPoker             | LeducHold'em          | LeducHold'em13        |